DekodeInteraktiv/anonymize-mysqldump/README.md

 ## Credit

-Many thanks to [`Automattic/go-search-replace`](https://github.com/Automattic/go-search-replace) for serving as the starting point for this tool, for [`HumanMade/go-anonymize-mysqldump`](https://github.com/DekodeInteraktiv/go-anonymize-mysqldump) their improvements.
+Many thanks to [`Automattic/go-search-replace`](https://github.com/Automattic/go-search-replace) for serving as the starting point for this tool, and [`HumanMade/go-anonymize-mysqldump`](https://github.com/DekodeInteraktiv/go-anonymize-mysqldump) for their improvements.
 Also many thanks to [`xwb1989/sqlparser`](https://github.com/xwb1989/sqlparser) for the SQL parsing library.
 We wouldn't have been able to do this without them!